Files

 2. Inspect Data

-Then run the workspace with Feature Caching enabled and view the data in Visual Preview.
+Then run the workspace with Data Caching (formerly Feature Caching) enabled and view the data in Data Preview (formerly Visual Preview).

 Map tiles by Stamen Design, under CC-BY-3.0.
 Data by OpenStreetMap, under CC-BY-SA.